 Personally Administered Items (PAI) are the drugs, medicines and devices purchased by the practice and used on patients, for which the practice is reimbursed.
 The practice is paid 'NHS Basic Price' for the item, along with a 'Dispensing Fee'.
 The income appears within Open Exeter as a 'Prescribing Drugs' payment.

-To help we have provided the complete list of all the PAIs from the DM+D, as well as a summary of the common items.
+We have provided below the complete list of all the PAIs from the DM+D, as well as a summary of the common items.

 Note: the data is from the DM+D database and we cannot take responsibility for its accuracy.
 The DM+D data is updated weekly and so may have changed since this list was created.